 - 2 cups diced celery

 - 2 cups diced onion

-- whisk eggs
+- in a separate bowl, whisk eggs2 whole eggs

 - SLOWLY, stir broth/egg mixture into bread cube mixture - just until the cubes become damp.
 It is important not to oversaturate the bread, even if it means not using all of the liquid.

-- cover and cook on LOW for 3 hours
+- cover and cook on LOW for 3-5 hours

 - switch to warm and keep on warm until ready to serve